projectara/greybus-spec/source/bridged_phy.rst

 .. c:function:: int deactivate(u8 which);

-    Notifies the PWM controller that a previously-activated instance has been unassigned and can be deactivated.
+    Notifies the PWM controller that a previously activated instance has been unassigned and can be deactivated.

 .. c:function:: int config(u8 which, u32 duty, u32 period);